x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

-The fact that we have "the operating system", i.e. the static part of it composed of all the binaries and libraries, that shouldn't vary between hosts with the same version, under a certain filesystem different than root, opens the doors to interesting scenarios like:
+The fact that we have "the operating system", i.e. the static part of it composed of all the binaries and libraries, that shouldn't vary between hosts with the same version, under a certain filesystem different from root, opens the doors to interesting scenarios like:
  + a simple readonly mount of /usr for security reasons.
  + the easier backup of /usr before upgrades.
  + the share of /usr between hosts (e.g. using a network share).
  + centralized update of this static part, by sharing it.

-Following those logics, We could host some tiny linux boxes that require very little resources, by having a rw / with all the (this is a recurring expression) **site specific** files and configurations and sharing a common /usr between all of them.
+Following those logics, We could host some tiny Linux boxes that require very few resources, by having a rw / with all the (this is a recurring expression) **site specific** files and configurations and sharing a common /usr between all of them.

 ==**do we need a split-usr configuration to accomplish this?**==
 Good question, from the article above the answer is pretty clear.
-The message of it being that we clearly maintained unnecessary complexity for decades, only because "if it works, don't touch it!".
+The message of it is that we clearly maintained unnecessary complexity for decades, only because "if it works, don't touch it!".
 For most scenarios, this mechanism is completely unnecessary and for many people working on Linux, this possibility is also unknown.
-From my personal experience, you can easily see huge virtualization-based infrastructures, where linux boxes have a really simple filesystem separation:
+From my personal experience, you can easily see huge virtualization-based infrastructures, where Linux boxes have a really simple filesystem separation:
-/var/log separated is a good practice that not everybody follows, but not going as far as mounting /usr ro.
+/var/log separated is a good practice that not everybody follows, but not go as far as mounting /usr ro.

-This is often not enough to make a change of that magnitude, the condition of "if it works, don't touch it!" must fail, and it kinda does.
+This is often not enough to make a change of that magnitude, the condition of "if it works, don't touch it!" must fail, and it kinda of does.

 The article that goes by the title
-[Booting without /usr is broken](https://www.freedesktop.org/wiki/Software/systemd/separate-usr-is-broken/) does a good job in explaining one of the reasons why the **split-usr mechanism** is mostly defective on modern distros.
+[Booting without /usr is broken](https://www.freedesktop.org/wiki/Software/systemd/separate-usr-is-broken/) does a good job of explaining one of the reasons why the **split-usr mechanism** is mostly defective on modern distros.
 > ```
 > Quite a number of programs these days hook themselves